kanishka-linux/reminiscence/README.md

 ## Creating Directory

-Users first have to create directory from web interface
+Users first have to create directory from web interface.

+**Note:** '/' and '&' are not allowed as characters in directory name.

 ![reminiscence](/Images/default.png)